seankwarren/Django-React-jwt-authentication/README.md

 );
 ```

-The directory should now look like this
+At this point, the directory should have the following structure:
 ```
 frontend
 ├── node_modules